Butler vs. UConn Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Spread & Total Prediction for Butler vs. UConn

-Butler is 7-6-0 against the spread this season compared to UConn's 8-5-0 ATS record.
-Both the Bulldogs and the Huskies are 7-6-0 in terms of hitting the over in their games this season.
-In the past 10 games, Butler has a 4-6 record against the spread while going 6-4 overall.
-UConn has gone 6-4 against the spread and 9-1 overall in its last 10 matches.
+UConn has an 8-5-0 record against the spread this season compared to Butler, who is 7-6-0 ATS.
+Both the Huskies and the Bulldogs are 7-6-0 in terms of hitting the over in their games this season.
+The teams score an average of 165.3 points per game, 20.8 more points than this matchup's total.
+Over the past 10 contests, UConn has a 6-4 record against the spread while going 9-1 overall.
+Butler has gone 4-6 against the spread and 6-4 overall in its last 10 matches.

 Bet on this or any college basketball matchup at BetMGM